elixir-fox-mcc-05/FancyTodo-Server/README.md

 # FancyTodo-Server

 FancyTodo API is organized around [REST][1].
 It is based on resource-oriented URLs and returns responses as JSON.
 In FancyTodo, all tasks in the todo-list is saved as instance of model Todo.
+Similarly, all users is saved as instance of model User.

 ## POST /todos